-Constant exposure to urine, higher temperature inside the diaper, and remaining in one position for a long time may quickly lead to skin irritation.
+Constant exposure to urine, the higher temperature inside the diaper, and remaining in one position for a long time may quickly lead to skin irritation.

 In the case of people with limited mobility, and those who are bedridden (especially the people using diapers), the skin should be under constant observation, because its irritation may lead to dangerous chafes and bedsores.